Evaluation of Audio Compression Codecs: Conclusions

 \subsection{Future Work}

-Expanding the database of audio codec performance measurements can determine the consistency in compression ratio, encoding speed, and decoding speed of all audio compression codec.
-We welcome readers to add performance measurements to our database {\smaller\url{https://github.com/samcate/fmedia-Audio-Codec-Comparison-Database}}.
+Expanding our database of audio-codec performance measurements can determine the consistency in compression ratio, encoding speed, and decoding speed of all audio-compression codecs.
+We welcome additional performance-measurement submissions to our database {\smaller\url{https://github.com/samcate/fmedia-Audio-Codec-Comparison-Database}} by the community.

-With the recent trend of high-fidelity music streaming services like \textcite{Spotify}, perceptual quality evaluation should be conducted on streaming audio.
-Streaming services utilize a wide range of audio-compression schemes, which can provide interesting insights.
+With the recent trend of increased use of high-fidelity music streaming services like \textcite{Spotify}, perceptual quality evaluation should be extended to streaming audio as well.
+Streaming services utilize a wide range of audio-compression schemes, which can provide interesting insights, especially when employing objective scoring.

-Future research should also focus on enhancing perceptual quality in AI-driven compression methods.
-By integrating psycho-acoustic principles into the compression neural network, it may be possible to achieve more accurate perceptual quality, providing low-storage size high-fidelity digital music to users.
+Future research should also focus on enhancing the perceptual quality of AI-driven compression methods.
+By integrating psycho-acoustic principles into a compression neural network it may be possible to achieve more accurate perceptual quality in addition to providing low-storage size high-fidelity digital music to users.

 [title={References}]